-Message from the Dean Ad Interim
+Message from the Dean

-I am honored to be the dean ad interim of Cizik School of Nursing at UTHealth, which is the highest-ranked master's nursing program in the Gulf Coast Region of Texas and among the top five percent of nursing graduate schools in the United States.
-Our graduates at the baccalaureate, masters and doctoral levels are in high demand, and our more than 10,000 alumni are contributing to the global community in leadership, research and entrepreneurial positions.
+I am honored to be the dean of Cizik School of Nursing at UTHealth, which is the highest-ranked DNP program in the State of Texas and top ranked Master's program.
+Our graduates at the baccalaureate, masters, and doctoral levels are in high demand, and our more than 12,000 alumni are contributing to the global community in leadership, research, clinical, and entrepreneurial positions.

-Our home is a beautiful, state-of-the-art facility for teaching, research and student services, located in the heart of Houston's world-famous Texas Medical Center.
+Our home is a beautiful, state-of-the-art facility for teaching, Research, and student services, located in the heart of Houston's world-famous Texas Medical Center.
 The eight-story, \$57-million nursing building, encompassing 195,000 sq. ft., is certified with the coveted LEED® Gold rating for its sustainability and environmentally friendly design.
-Recognized as one of the top green buildings in the U.S., Cizik School of Nursing has received 11 prestigious local, state and national architectural design awards since opening in 2004.
+Recognized as one of the top green buildings in the U.S., Cizik School of Nursing has received 11 prestigious local, state, and national architectural design awards since opening in 2004.

-To ensure financial assistance to our students, we have been the fortunate recipients of endowments with a current market value of \$11.8 million.
-We also are the grateful beneficiaries of financial support from the PARTNERS organization, which now holds a \$1.6-million endowment and recently awarded its 100th full nursing scholarship.
-We all are committed to "pass it on," so that future generations of caregivers can be educated in this, the world's largest healthcare center, and by our world-class faculty.
+To ensure financial assistance to our students, we have been the fortunate recipients of endowments with a current market value of \$14 million.
+We also are the grateful beneficiaries of financial support from the PARTNERS organization, which now holds a \$2.3-million endowment and has awarded over 100 full nursing scholarships.
+We all are committed to "pass it on," so that future generations of caregivers can be educated in the world's largest healthcare center, by our world-class faculty.

 BSN nurses are in high demand.
-Hospitals, clinics, nursing homes and a variety of other clinical facilities now prefer nurses with bachelor's degrees, especially those who have completed internships/residencies after graduation.
+Hospitals, clinics, nursing homes, and a variety of other clinical facilities now prefer nurses with bachelor's degrees, especially those who have completed internships/residencies after graduation.
 Advancing a nursing career increasingly requires additional education at the master's and doctoral levels.
 The majority of our graduates go on to graduate school.

 Our graduates are educated in a diverse interdisciplinary environment, where we emphasize the role of nurses in the interprofessional healthcare team, from RNs to nurse practitioners to Doctors of Nursing Practice.
-Nurse researchers, graduates and faculty in collaboration with other disciplines are contributors to scientific discovery.
+Nurse researchers, graduates and faculty in collaboration with other disciplines are contributors to scientific discovery in health disparities, population health, symptom management, and preventive care.

 Our pacesetting legacy in academic programs, practice, and research has carried us far along the path to success.
-The Cizik School of Nursing graduate of the future must meet the challenge of practicing in a healthcare model that is undergoing constant change.
-But one thing is certain: Cizik School of Nursing will be working to achieve a common vision - delivering innovative solutions that will create the best hope for a healthier future.
-We educate nursing leaders.
+The Cizik School of Nursing graduate of the future must meet the challenges of practicing in a healthcare model that is undergoing constant change during a global pandemic.
+But one thing is certain: Cizik School of Nursing will be working to achieve a common vision - delivering innovative solutions that will create the best hope for a healthier, equitable future.
+We are leaders educating leaders in nursing.